Code-Institute-Submissions/milestone1_poolkv99/README.md

         3. The section 'The players' is shown in smaller fonts and the background 8-ball images have more opacity for a clear view
     * Mobile:
         3. The players in section 'The players' are shown vertically beneath each other and the 8-ball images are not rendered

+4. When you want to find info about the league and fixtures of the season;
+    * Mobile, Tablet, Desktop:
+        1. Go to the league page
+        2. You can scroll down and in the section 'LEAGUE TABLE' you can see the league table with current standings
+        3. You can scroll down and in the section 'FIXTURES SEASON '19-'20' you can see the fixtures of the season

+5. When you want to contact the team;
+    * Mobile, Tablet, Desktop:
+        1. Go to the contact page
+        2. You can scroll down and in the section 'CONTACT US' you can see the contact information and location and a Google map for the address
+        3. on the left you see a contact form
+        4. Fill in the required fields en press on send
+            - When first-, last name or email aren't filled a message is shown that the field is required
+    * Mobile
+        1. The contact form and the info section are shown below each other

+6. When you want to find rules about 8 ball;
+    * Mobile, Tablet, Desktop:
+        1. Go to the rules page
+        2. You can scroll down and in the section '8 ball rules' you can see the rules

+7. Use of the footer
+    * Mobile, Tablet, Desktop:
+        1. You can scroll down to the bottom of each page of the site and find the footer
+        2. Fill in an email and press send to sign in for a newsletter
+        3. Click on all social links, this should open the social media in a new tab in your browser

 ### TEST MATRIX